 Pursuant to G.S.
 143-129(g), upon approval of the board of education, the school system may purchase from any supplier that, within the previous 12 months, has contracted to furnish the needed item to the federal government, to any state government, or to any agency or political subdivision of the federal government or any state government.
-Before recommending a purchase using the piggybacking exception, the purchasing finance officer shall ensure that the following requirements are met: (1) the price and other terms and conditions of the contract are at least as favorable as the prior contract; (2) the contract was entered into following a public, formal bidding process substantially similar to that required by North Carolina General Statutes; (3) the same vendor is used; and (4) notice of intent to award the contract without bidding is publicly advertised at least 10 days prior to the regularly-scheduled board meeting at which the contract will be approved.
+Before recommending a purchase using the piggybacking exception, the finance officer shall ensure that the following requirements are met: (1) the price and other terms and conditions of the contract are at least as favorable as the prior contract; (2) the contract was entered into following a public, formal bidding process substantially similar to that required by North Carolina General Statutes; (3) the same vendor is used; and (4) notice of intent to award the contract without bidding is publicly advertised at least 10 days prior to the regularly-scheduled board meeting at which the contract will be approved.
 Before approving the contract, the board must determine that using the contract is in the best interest of the school system.

-7. Purchases of Information Technology Goods and Services
+- 7. Purchases of Information Technology Goods and Services

-Pursuant to G.S.
-143-129(e)(7) and 143B-1324(b), the school system may purchase or lease information technology through contracts established by the Department of Information Technology.
-The purchasing finance officer shall work with the information technology department to ensure that any such purchases meet the needs of the school system.

-In addition, the school system also may purchase information technology goods and services by using a request for proposal (RFP) pursuant to G.S.
-143-129.8, provided that the following requirements are met: (1) notice of the request is provided consistent with the formal bidding notice requirements and (2) contracts are awarded to the person or entity that submits the best overall proposal as determined by the purchasing finance officer and superintendent. should describe the scope of work, general terms and conditions, specifications of the product needed by the school system, and the application process. information technology supervisor shall assist the purchasing finance officer in reviewing the responsiveness of any RFP submitted pursuant to this subsection.
-RFPs will be evaluated using the "best value" method as defined in G.S.
-143-135.9(a)(1) so that the system may select the most appropriate technological solution to meet the school system's objectives.
-However, if the purchasing finance officer considers the purchase to be highly complex or is unable to clearly determine what the optimal solution for the school system is, the "solution-based solicitation" or "government-vendor partnership" method may be used. purchasing finance officer may negotiate with the proposer to obtain a final contract that meets the best needs of the school system, so long as the alterations based on such negotiations do not deprive proposers or potential proposers of the opportunity to compete for the contract and do not result in the award of the contract to a different person or entity than would have received it if the alterations had been included in the RFP.
+216 217 Pursuant to G.S.
+143-129(e)(7) and 143B-1324(b), the school system may 218 purchase or lease information technology through contracts established by the 219 Department of Information Technology.
+The finance officer shall work with the 220 information technology department to ensure that any such purchases meet the 221 needs of the school system.
+222 223 In addition, the school system also may purchase information technology goods 224 and services by using a request for proposal (RFP) pursuant to G.S.
+143-129.8, 225 provided that the following requirements are met: (1) notice of the request is 226 provided consistent with the formal bidding notice requirements and (2) contracts 227 are awarded to the person or entity that submits the best overall proposal as 228 determined by the finance officer and superintendent.
+The RFP should describe 229 the scope of work, general terms and conditions, specifications of the product 230 needed by the school system, and the application process.
+The information 231 technology supervisor shall assist the finance officer in reviewing the 232 responsiveness of any RFP submitted pursuant to this subsection.
+RFPs will be 233 evaluated using the "best value" method as defined in G.S.
+143-135.9(a)(1) so 234 that the system may select the most appropriate technological solution to meet the 235 school system's objectives.
+However, if the finance officer considers the 236 purchase to be highly complex or is unable to clearly determine what the optimal 237 solution for the school system is, the "solution-based solicitation" or 238 "government-vendor partnership" method may be used.
+The finance officer may 239 negotiate with the proposer to obtain a final contract that meets the best needs of 240 the school system, so long as the alterations based on such negotiations do not deprive proposers or potential proposers of the opportunity to compete for the 241 242 contract and do not result in the award of the contract to a different person or 243 entity than would have received it if the alterations had been included in the RFP.
+244